working-on-it/good-vibes-generator/docs/blog.md

 ### Azure Functions

+### Storage Account

+In order to publish the (TypeScript) function app releases, we create a container in a storage account.

 ### Bot

 ### Adaptive Cards

 We created two Adaptive Cards:

-- **WelcomeCard**, which is sent on first run to greet the user and introduce what the Good Vibes generator does
+* **WelcomeCard**, which is sent on first run to greet the user and introduce what the Good Vibes generator does
-- **GoodVibeCard**, which sends the good vibes
+* **GoodVibeCard**, which sends the good vibes

 which both are sent via the `sendGoodVibesToConversation` Azure function.